-Accompanying this notice is a Management Information Circular (the "Circular"), a form of proxy and a request form to receive annual and interim financial statements and management discussion and analysis.
+Accompanying this notice is the Circular, a form of proxy and a request form to receive annual and interim financial statements and management discussion and analysis.
 The accompanying Circular provides information relating to the matters to be addressed at the meeting and is incorporated into this Notice.